coinosis/coinosis/README.md

 ## contract deployment

+1. Run `npm run flatten`
-1. Run `truffle compile`
+2. Run `npm run compile`
-2. Assuming both [cow](https://github.com/coinosis/cow) and [owl](https://github.com/coinosis/owl) are installed in the same folder as this repo, run `scripts/migrate.sh` to copy the JSON files to both projects.
+3. Assuming both [cow](https://github.com/coinosis/cow) and [owl](https://github.com/coinosis/owl) are installed in the same folder as this repo, run `npm run copy` to copy the ABI files to both projects, and the BIN files to cow.

 ## verify the contracts on Etherscan